davadazaita/davadazaita/README.md

 ## No fish-eye lens, so as not to create the "Devil's Ball" effect.

-## No fish-eye lens, to create the "Devil's Ball" effect.
+## fish-eye lens, to create the "Devil's Ball" effect.

 <img width="457" height="437" alt="Image" src="https://github.com/user-attachments/assets/b6f76144-cc32-4f81-b4fa-22bb328b80d3" />